Ahmed-AbouElfetouh/front-end-challenges/README.md

 #  Front-End Challenges

+I used (HTML, CSS, JavaScript) to solve these challenges.

-It has five levels of difficulty:
+Challenges have five levels of difficulty:

-- Very Easy.
+1-Very Easy.

-- Easy.
+2- Easy.

-- Medium.
+3- Medium.

-- Hard.
+4- Hard.

-- Very Hard.
+5- Very Hard.

-all levels contains challenges.
+all levels contain challenges.

-## Tech Stack

-**Client:** HTML, CSS, Javascript.

 ## Challenges Screenshots
 You will find a folder contains all challenges screenshots.